lucaslim/Ass1st/README.md

 ======

 • Invite player (as a captain)
-	• Remove (Or maybe put a note on a page of how to do it)
+- [x] Remove (Or maybe put a note on a page of how to do it)
-	• Search player, then add player to team with a button.
+- [ ] Search player, then add player to team with a button.

 • Individual player page
 	• Add a button to add player to team
 	• Add current team and image (if no team, then add player button would exist)
-	•
+	• Add ability to see

 • Search Bar
 	• Bugs